NOAA-GSL/unified-graphics/CONTRIBUTING.md

 docker run --rm -p 5000:80 unified-graphics/api
 ```

+#### Configuration

+The application is configured using environment variables.
+The environment
+variables are all prefixed with `FLASK_` so that Flask can find them and add
+them automatically to its config.

+- `FLASK_DIAG_DIR` - The path to the directory containing the NetCDF diagnostics
+  files

 ### UI Service

 In development, you should run the development server with `npm`.